ent/ent/doc/md/tutorial-setup.md

 go run -mod=mod entgo.io/ent/cmd/ent new Todo
 ```

-After installing Ent and running `ent init`, your project directory should look like this:
+After installing Ent and running `ent new`, your project directory should look like this:

 ```console
 .